-- 7.212 Having regard to the provisions in Policies H1, H2 and H3 and other commitments, we have assessed how we expect these various sites to be developed throughout the plan period as set out in the housing trajectory in Appendix 2. - 7.223 The NPPF requires that the Council maintain a 5 year supply of housing sites.
-As at 1 October 2015 2016 for the 5 year period to October 20201 and based on the projected completions in the trajectory there is a supply of between 5.4 6.34 years (with a 20% buffer) and 7.24 years (with a 5% buffer).
-More details about this are set out in the Housing Background Paper published alongside this Local Plan. - 7.234 The trajectory identifies that 8,597 7,902 dwellings will be developed by 2031, in addition to the 2,172 2,690 which were built from April 2011 to 1 October 20156.
-Therefore, it is projected that 10,769 10,592 dwellings will be developed over the plan period.
-This is more than the identified requirement of 10,400 9,620 dwellings by about 1,000 dwellings.
+- 7.22 Having regard to the provisions in Policies H1, H2 and H3 and other commitments, we have assessed how we expect these various sites to be developed throughout the plan period as set out in the housing trajectory in Appendix 2. - 7.23 The NPPF requires that the Council maintain a 5 year supply of housing sites.
+As at 1 October 2016 for the 5 year period to October 2021 and based on the projected completions in the trajectory there is a supply of between 6 years (with a 20% buffer) and 7 years (with a 5% buffer).

+7.24 The trajectory identifies that 7,902 dwellings will be developed by 2031, in addition to the 2,690 which were built from April 2011 to 1 October 2016.
+Therefore, it is projected that 10,592 dwellings will be developed over the plan period.
+This is more than the identified requirement of 9,620 dwellings by about 1,000 dwellings.
 This additional provision in supply will provide a degree of flexibility in the unforeseen event that some of the identified sites do not come forward as predicted.
 In addition, as already noted there may be a need to accommodate additional housing development from elsewhere in the Housing Market Area.
 Therefore, this level of supply will help to make an immediate contribution to any additional provision required and so will ensure that supply continues to be made whilst the review of the Plan which is committed to in Policy S1 takes place.